 When communicating work priorities and projects, use one of the many online tools to manage workflow so that remote workers can access them easily.
 This can include a platform that costs a monthly fee, or it can be as simple as updating a cloud-shared Word document or a spreadsheet.

 Communicate regularly with your workers, touching base to not only see if they need assistance or feedback but to maintain a personal connection that is found in traditional offices.
 If possible, plan regular video meetings with your team – this connection and camaraderie will be invaluable to the productivity and well-being of your team.

 Use Video Chat Apps

-Use video call apps and platforms like Facetime, MS Teams, Slack, and Skype.
+Use video call apps and platforms like Facetime, Microsoft Teams, Slack, Zoom, and Skype.
 When you are unable to walk over to speak to a team member at their desk, the next best thing is to video call them.
 A video call allows you to not only communicate verbally, but it allows you to see body language and a mannerism – other forms of language that can get lost in normal phone calls.

 This might be an obvious point but pay attention to time zones.
 For workers located in different parts of the country or the world, it is important to consider this important factor so you can pre-plan check-in times and calls accordingly.

 When communicating work priorities and projects, use one of the many online tools to manage workflow so that remote workers can access them easily.
 Some effective and affordable options include Asana, Trello or Microsoft Planner.
 These tools allow you to assign projects and roles to team members, to monitor their progress with updates, and to create organized schedules empowering you to meet your goals and deadlines.
 Or, if your budget can’t cover the fees of an online platform, project planning can be as simple as updating a cloud-shared Word document or spreadsheet.